 - If you choose to use barbecue sauce, wait and apply it at the very end.
 Most sauces have sugar that can burn if you put it too early.

 - Placing your meat away from your heat source is also important for temperature control.
 Pork will drip fat as it cooks.
 If that fat hits the heat source it will flare up and increase your smoker temperature.

 - If you are using a gas grill and do not have a tray for your soaked wood chips, you can wrap them in aluminum foil and poke holes in it.
 This will slowly release smoke into your grill.

 - Pork always goes well with sugar.
 You can add a little sugar or brown sugar to your rub to create a sweet crust on the outside of the meat.

-- Serve your pork as soon as it is done resting.
+- Serve it as soon as it is done resting.
 Once you remove the foil from the meat and cut into it, it starts drastically losing heat.

-- You can smoke pork for much longer than two to three hours to increase the smoke flavor.
-However, this will make the meat drier and it may end up like pulled pork.
+- You can smoke it for much longer than two to three hours to increase the smoke flavor.
+However, this will make it drier and it may end up like pulled pork.

 - To make your charcoal last longer, do not light it all at once.
 Put down a layer of coals, then a layer of soaked wood chips, and then place your lit coals on top.

 - If you want to easily light your coals without lighter fluid, buy or build a charcoal chimney.
 This is a metal tube with a grate at the bottom.
 You fill it with charcoal and can light it from the bottom.
 It will let the coals ash over before you dump them into your smoker.

 Many people spend all day over a smoker when they first start experimenting.
 This is because they either get no guidance or the wrong guidance.
 That is not what smoking is about.

 We hope that through this article you will enjoy learning how to smoke a pork loin.
 We know it can be intimidating, but smoking should be fun.
 It is also pretty darn tasty.